 With the right nurturing and sales processes in place these leads can then be Closed as new clients for your firm which over time through client service excellence and further nurturing they will hopefully enter the Delight phase and become Advocates of your firm.

 The beauty of Inbound Marketing for law firms is that everything can be measured.
 Not from a "let’s point the finger" when something doesn’t work but more from a "let’s try a number of different tactics to see which one resonates with our audience" point of view.
 Always be testing and don’t just set up one conversion path on your website and leave it to chance.

 Work at it.
 Change images.
 Change colours.
 Change buttons.

 Change things this around and over time cycle through everything and try to find out what your audience responds to so that you can maximise the number of leads for your firm.

-We appreciate that there is a lot in this Guide, and it will take time to work through it all.
+We appreciate there is a lot in this Guide and it will take time to work through it all.

-If having digested everything and you still have questions or you would like to discuss how you can take this forward and improve marketing at your law firm, please get in touch to schedule a free, no obligation 30 minute call to review where your firm is now and where you would like it to be.
+If having digested everything and you still have questions, or you would like to discuss how you can take this forward and improve marketing at your law firm, please get in touch to schedule a free, no obligation 30 minute call and we can discuss where your firm is now and where you would like it to be.